norbajunior/machinist/README.md

 ```

 So, as we can see, we can eliminate a lot of boilerplate with `machinist` making it easier to maintain and less prone to errors.

-## Contributing

-Feel free to contribute to this project.
-If you have any suggestions or bug reports just open an issue or a PR.